yellobyte/USB-Atmel-In-Circuit-Programmer/README.md

 The PCB is very similar to the one Ulrich Radig created for the same enclosure.
 I additionally included 2 subminiature push buttons and a small Samtec 6-pin box header with 1.27mm pitch.

+The software on the Atmega8 is original USBasp code from Thomas Fischl.

 Button S2 is for powering the target.
 The 5V power supply to the target is fused with a 0.2A self recovering fuse.

 ![github](https://github.com/yellobyte/USB-Atmel-In-Circuit-Programmer/raw/main/Doc/PCB-Top.jpg)